-As of December 31, 2012, the Senior Term Facility consisted of a term loan facility in an aggregate principal amount of \$135.0 million.
-As of December 31, 2012, \$133.3 million was outstanding under the Senior Term Facility.
+As of March 31, 2013 and December 31, 2012, the Senior Term Facility consisted of a term loan facility in an aggregate principal amount of \$135.0 million.
+As of March 31, 2013 and December 31, 2012, \$132.5 million and \$133.3 million, respectively, was outstanding under the Senior Term Facility.
 On April 4, 2013, we increased the size of the term loan facility through an amendment to the credit agreement governing the Senior Term Facility to \$248.0 million, and we borrowed the additional \$113.0 million available under the amendment.

-Of the \$103.0 million in net proceeds received under the Amended Senior Term Facility, \$30.0 million is required to remain within the BA segment and cannot be transferred or utilized by our other operations until we receive \$75.0 million of net cash proceeds from the issuance of new equity shares or (1) the BA segment achieves Consolidated EBITDA, as defined in the Amended Senior Term Facility, for any four consecutive fiscal quarter period of at least \$45.0 million and (2)(A) within one fiscal quarter before or after such four quarter period, the CA-North America segment achieves zero or positive Consolidated EBITDA, as defined in the Amended Senior Term Facility, in the same quarter, CA-North America segment revenue is no less than \$50.0 million.
+Of the \$103.0 million in net proceeds received under the Amended Senior Term Facility, \$30.0 million is required to remain within the BA segment and cannot be transferred or utilized by our other operations until we receive \$75.0 million of net cash proceeds from the issuance of new equity shares or (1) the BA segment achieves Consolidated EBITDA, as defined in the Amended Senior Term Facility, for any four consecutive fiscal quarter period of at least \$45.0 million and (2)(A) within one fiscal quarter before or after such four quarter period, the CA-NA segment achieves zero or positive Consolidated EBITDA, as defined in the Amended Senior Term Facility, for any four consecutive fiscal quarter before or after such four quarter period, the CA-NA segment revenue is no less than \$50.0 million.
 Additionally, the \$30.0 million remaining at BA shall also be released if the condition described in (1) above or the condition described in (2) above is satisfied and, in either case, the majority of the lenders consent; however, in such situation, the interest rate margin on the debt will increase by 200 basis points.
 To the extent that we receive \$75.0 million or more of net cash proceeds in connection with the initial public offering of our common stock to which this prospectus relates, we will be able to access all of the \$30.0 million being held within the BA segment.